 Other bloc systems do exist, but what differentiates the Scandinavian systems is their semi-permanence.
 Whereas blocs in other countries tend to be fairly fluid and rarely last more than a few electoral cycles, Scandinavian parties crossing from one bloc to another is a rarity, often with decades between changes.
 The most recent shift being the Swedish Centre and Liberal parties supporting a Social Democrat-led government after voting against a blue bloc government reliant on support from the right-wing populist Sweden Democrats.
 Whether this will lead to permanent change is yet to be seen.

 The main advantage of the two-bloc system is how it transparentises and democratises government formation.
 Essentially, voters have the possible governments on the ballot paper.
 They know that if the majority of voters vote for red bloc parties there will be a left-of-centre government and if the majority of voters vote for blue bloc parties there will be a right-of-centre government.
-There are no surprise coalitions created by months of negotiations because the parties have effectively pre-negotiated.
+The parties have effectively pre-negotiated their coalition before the election.
 This not only allows for governments to be formed within days of an election, but also increases the accountability of the governments.
 If voters reject a red bloc government, they know that a blue bloc government will be formed without any of the component parts of the previous governments – they are able to ‘throw the rascals out’.

-But it isn’t just ‘consensual’ multi-party systems that the two-bloc system compares favourably to.
-Under a two-party system, many of the different parties that exist under a two-bloc system would be squashed as factions into two big parties.
+Under a first past the post, two-party system, many of the different parties that exist under a two-bloc system would be squashed as factions into two big parties.
 Which of these factions has control of the party is then decided internally, often with unrepresentative party members having significant sway.
 This can create situations where a wing unpopular with the public is in charge of the party.
 But because of the logic of two-party systems, voters don’t really have anywhere to go and so are forced to choose between two options they don’t like.

 A two-bloc system, however, hands this control to the voters – who can decide for themselves the relative strengths of each party within each bloc.
 If, for instance, blue bloc voters felt that the bloc was too socially conservative, they could switch to supporting a liberal party and increase its influence within the bloc.
 Ultimately, the two-bloc system is effectively a transparent, pluralistic and more responsive two-party system.